3 minute read

 Google’s Organic Results Play Second Fiddle

-Actions speak louder than words and Google spoke loudly when it unceremoniously dumped 5.5% of organic search results, according to WordStream.
+Actions speak louder than words and Google spoke loudly when it unceremoniously dumped 5.5% of organic search results for paid listings, according to WordStream.
 Fighting to rank in the top five or top seven is significantly more difficult than ranking in the top 10.

 Branded results may also encounter challenges in making the top 5-7.
 Listings without sitelinks have a more dominant presence than those with sitelinks.

-Ultimately, these changes that Google made and will continue to make mean that you will have an uphill battle ahead if you focus your efforts exclusively on organic results.
+Ultimately, these changes that Google made and will continue to make mean that you will have an uphill battle ahead if you focus your efforts exclusively on organic search results and ignore paid any longer.
 And the repercussions do not end there.